Back to Top

-- Name of instructor or presenter
+- Name of continuing education sponsor/provider;

 - Documentation substantiating the completion of continuing education through self-study must show a direct relation to subjects outlined in each field of practice's education and training, be submitted on forms provided by the agency and include the following:

 - Name of sponsor or source, type of study, description of content, date of completion and duration in clock hours